vmware/container-service-extension/docs/TROUBLESHOOTING.md

 ---
 # TroubleShooting

-`cse.log` logs CSE Server activity.
+`cse-server-debug.log`, `cse-server-info.log` logs CSE Server activity.
 Server requests and responses are recorded here, as well as outputs of scripts that were run on VMs.

-`cse-check.log` logs CSE operations, such as `cse install`.
-Stack traces and HTTP messages specific to CSE are recorded here.
+`cse-install_[datetimestamp].log` logs CSE install activity.
+Any output from scripts or error messages during CSE installation will be logged here.

+'cse-server-wire-debug.log' logs all REST calls originating in CSE for vCD.

-`vcd.log` logs vcd-cli and pyvcloud activity.
+`vcd.log` logs vcd-cli and pyvcloud activity on client side.
 Stack traces and HTTP messages specific to vcd-cli are recorded here.

 Common mistakes:
 - Config file fields are incorrect